annmaryvinod/JS-React-/README.md

 * The css property and value are typed in the proper syntax within the object braces.

 * Remember to camelcase css properties that are two words.

+8. Points related to adding events :

+ * remember the "no invoking" rule

+ * "wrap in an anonymous function" rule in case parameter to be added.